adamfdnb/course-mlzoomcamp2023/Midterm project/README.md

 + Analysis of missing values: Analysis of missing values in the data
 + Variable distribution analysis: Analyzing the distribution of variables in the data, such as mean, median, standard deviation, etc.
 + Correlation analysis: Analyzing correlations between variables in the data to identify relationships between them.
-+ Outlier analysis: Analysis of outliers in the data to identify abnormal values.